rahil627/experimental-game-anarchy/README.md

 note to self: remember to open access to edit the wiki (under settings for this repo)

 should probably move to github pages, to make a simple experimental game database...
+well, it's also quite cool to just have one giant file and use control+f to find what you want.
+In this way, none of the data hidden, so that's pretty cool!

 [todo: pull from the wiki (rahil627.github.io/experimental-game-anarchy) to push to the site's repo (/docs)]